-After going through this blog, we will be able to understand the following things:
+After going through this blog, we will learn the following concepts:

-So let’s start by knowing more about python functions.
+Let’s start by learning more about python functions.

-Now that we know about the functions, let’s learn how we can create them.
+Now that we know about the functions, let’s learn how to create them.

-In any programming language, we need to follow some defined pattern in which code should be written, and Python is not an exception here.
-We need to follow the defined syntax in which we can write Python functions, so let’s first learn about this syntax itself.
+In any programming language, we need to follow some defined rules which code should follow, and Python is not an exception here.
+We need to follow the defined syntax to write Python functions.

 def function_name(inputs): # Statements return